 So, musically speaking what is the difference between Son and Timba (Cuban Salsa)?

-That’s an open question, and I’ve heard of many different opinions regarding it.
-One opinion in particular claimed that there is no difference!
+That’s an open question, and I’ve heard many different opinions regarding it.
+One opinion, in particular, claimed that there is no difference!
 According to some, Timba is just one of a few versions of Son – essentially it is Son.
 There is more than a little truth to this claim.
 Many many patterns in Timba have evolved from Son.
-To keep it simple, the 2-3 Son Clave for example is the most dominant Clave in Timba.
+To keep it simple, the 2-3 Son Clave, for example, is the most dominant Clave in Timba.
 The bass base notion of 2 notes in a measure, down-up or up-down is the same bass notion that exists in Timba (although Timba tends to go off the charts at times).
 The song structure of Intro-Main-Montuno-Finale is shared between the two as well.

 And now in terms that dancers speak

-The second difference is that Son music tends to be more elegant that Timba.
+The second difference is that Son music tends to be more elegant than Timba.
 I’ll explain what I mean by Elegant.

 Think of the game of Chess.
-It’s not the most complex game that the world has to offer, in terms or rules of possibilities of action.
+It’s not the most complex game that the world has to offer, in terms of rules of possibilities of action.
 Almost any modern computer strategy game is more complex than Chess.
 The beauty of chess though is in its elegance.
 With a small number of rules and with a small number of actions, the complexity of the game is surprisingly high, and each move has a huge effect.
 One needs to take each step with extra care and thought.

 The Atmosphere of the dance

 What people often forget when they dance, is that each dance has a story to tell, history to repeat, and intention to express.